ahmetdzdrr/machine-learning-app-with-streamlit/README.md

 Select from a range of machine learning models, including Logistic Regression, Decision Tree, Support Vector Machine (SVM), Random Forest, XGBoost, and Gradient Boosting.
 Evaluate your selected model's performance with accuracy, classification report, and a confusion matrix.

+## Machine Learning
+The Machine Learning section of the app guides you through the model-building process:

+Preprocess your data by removing columns, handling null values, encoding categorical features, and scaling numeric features.
+Select from a range of machine learning models, including Logistic Regression, Decision Tree, Support Vector Machine (SVM), Random Forest, XGBoost, and Gradient Boosting.
+Evaluate your selected model's performance with accuracy, classification report, and a confusion matrix.

 Install the required Python packages: